syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ![SfButton with image with icon image alignment](images/Button_iconalignment.png)

-## Gradient colors
+## Gradient background

-You can set the gradient colors as background of SfButton using the [`BackgroundGradient`]() property.
+You can set the gradient as background of SfButton using the [`BackgroundGradient`]() property.
 It supports the following types of gradients:

 * `LinearGradient` - Creates linear gradient effects.
 * `RadialGradient` - Creates radial gradient effects.